 This Asian Meatball Noodle Soup is a healthy and quick weekday dinner.
-Pork meatballs simmer in chicken broth with cabbage, then add delicious rice noodles, chili garlic hot sauce, and fresh cilantro for a deliciously easy soup.
+Pork meatballs simmered in chicken broth with cabbage and topped with rice noodles, chili garlic hot sauce, and fresh cilantro.
+A deliciously easy and comforting soup!

-A word about using and storing fresh ginger.
-My ginger always goes bad before I can use it up, so I freeze it to extend it’s life.
-Put a whole piece of unpeeled ginger in a freezer proof bag or wrap.
-When you want to use it, just grate it frozen on a microplane zester and when finished, wrap it up and put it back in the freezer.
+When you want to use it, just grate it frozen on a Microplane Zester/Grater and when finished, wrap it up and put it back in the freezer.
 No need to thaw or peel the ginger before grating.
-I’ve kept fresh ginger in the freezer for up to 6 months with no problems.

 So brave the cold winter by making some comforting Asian Meatball Noodle Soup and keep warm!
 Please let me know in the comments how you like the soup and what different vegetables you used.

 - 1 pound ground lean pork